What Is Polysubstance Abuse?

 Besides, the individual must show at least three of the following signs within the last 12 months.
 Please note that there are many more signs and these are only a handful of symptoms to look out for:

-- Withdrawal: Withdrawal symptoms occurring when drugs aren’t being used.
+• Withdrawal: Withdrawal symptoms occur when drugs aren’t being used.

-- Unhealthy changes in lifestyle: An individual will stop participating in activities and interests that once brought them joy.
-Work, school, hobbies, and relationships become negatively affected.
+• Unhealthy changes in lifestyle: An individual will stop participating in activities and interests that once brought them joy.
+Work, school, hobbies, and relationships are negatively affected.

 It’s worth noting that it is possible to have more than one addiction, which is not the same as polysubstance abuse.
 For instance, an individual may have a cocaine addiction, as well as an alcohol addiction present.
 This is an example of multiple addictions rather than a polysubstance addiction.